Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 Entacapone may cause your urine to turn brownish orange.
-This effect is harmless and will go away after you stop taking the medicine.
+This is normal and nothing to worry about.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - Absence of or decrease in body movements